 In 2010 the Ontario Road Safety Annual Report specified that more than 215,000 reported collisions occurred, of which more than 44,000 caused injuries.
 The same report shows that more than 700 hospitalizations were due to head fractures and intracranial injuries.

 Traumatic brain injury is one of many injuries a person may suffer from after a vehicle crash.
-If you or anyone you know has been injured in an accident, the victim may be entitled to compensation for medical bills, pain and suffering, lost wages, and more.
 Our personal injury lawyers can help you fight for your rights.

 Causes of TBI